-Erik Vance enters his third season as the head coach of the South Plains College track and field program.
+Erik Vance enters his fourth season as the head coach of the South Plains College track and field program.

 In his first season at the helm of the program, Vance continued the Texans' reign of perfection when he guided the Texans to their 11th consecutive NJCAA Men's Outdoor National Championship in Hutchinson, Kansas.
 For his efforts, Vance was named the NJCAA National Men's Outdoor Track and Field Coach of the Year.